 Step 7: List your Canva templates for selling

-Adding a product in WooCommerce is simple enough — just like adding a post or a page — with the exception of added fields for adding product images, price, inventory, etc. Here’s a quick rundown:
+Adding a product in WooCommerce is simple enough, just like adding a post or a page, with some additional fields for product images, price, inventory, etc. Here’s a quick rundown:

 - Go to WordPress Dashboard > Products > Add New.

 - You also have two different places, within the WordPress product editor page, where you can add images.
 One of them is the “product image”, which is the main product image that shows up on the Shop page, as well as the first (larger) image that people see on the single product page.
-The other section is the “product gallery”, which is where you can add more photos.
-On the single product page, these are shown right below the main image.
-But if you click on any of these, the top-main image is replaced by the one you click.
+The other section is the “product gallery”, which is where you can add additional photos.

-- Towards the middle of the product editor, you’ll see the section where you can do all the fun stuff, like, setting the price, adding the actual downloadable product, etc. Let’s take a closer look!
+- Towards the middle of the product editor, you’ll see the section where you can do all the fun stuff, like, setting the price, adding the actual downloadable product (the PDF deliverable), etc. Let’s take a closer look!

 (Follow the images!)